Global Language Monitor’s Top Words of 2012 projections from current word trends

 Top Name: W (Dubya)

-The Sixth Annual Analysis by the Global Language Monitor
+Eighth Annual Analysis of the Top Words from Television by the Global Language Monitor

 2008: Beijing (from the Olympics), ObamaSpeak, followed by ‘facts are stubborn things’, ‘it is what it is,’ and Phelpsian.